What is Black Friday?

 This year Friday, November 23rd, the day after Thanksgiving, is known as 'Black Friday'.

 It is believed the term ‘Black Friday’ came about because not so many years ago department stores reported their highest profits for the year on that day.
 In bookkeeping (recording of losses and profits) terminology ‘in the red’ or red ink means you had loss, and ‘in the black’ or black ink means you had profit.

 Another belief is that the term 'Black Friday' hails from the early 00s during the start of the internet explosion into everyone’s daily lives, the term was bantered about on the internet and the retailers picked up on it.
-Prior to its identity as ‘Black Friday’, people used to refer to the sales that stores would hold on the 24th as 'Day after Thanksgiving Sale' or some variation thereof.
+Prior to its identity as ‘Black Friday’, people used to refer to the sales that stores would hold on the day after Thanksgiving as 'Day after Thanksgiving Sale' or some variation thereof.

 Retail stores would publish ads in the newspaper and on tv on Thanksgiving Day.
 Thanksgiving being a holiday for most Americans (school systems included), and it being near to a variety of holidays that fall in December in which family and friends exchange gifts and spend time with one another, (such as Christmas, Hanukkah, Fiesta of Our Lady of Guadalupe), this became a preferred time over the years for people to do their ‘holiday shopping’.

 In the last few years Black Friday has begun prior to the Friday after Thanksgiving with some stores starting their Black Friday sales on Thanksgiving day itself, and some starting it as early as Monday.
 Today it is not surprising to see a Black Friday sale starting on Monday of Black Friday week.